 changes the intent of the search completely.

-That’s why semantic keyword research is a perfect way to find additional related keywords, but you will also have to analyze SERPs of these keywords individually before you start the content optimisation process.
+That’s why semantic keyword research is a perfect way to find additional related keyword ideas, but you will also have to analyze SERPs of these keywords individually before you start the content optimisation process.